harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 •	Black coffee w/ no additives = zero rise in glucose
 •	Black coffee w/ Stevia = a 2 point rise in glucose
 •	Black coffee w/ Splenda = a 5 - 8 point rise in glucose.
-•	Coffee w/ Splenda &amp;amp; generic Coffee Mate creamer = 15+ point rise in glucose
+•	Coffee w/ Splenda & generic Coffee Mate creamer = 15+ point rise in glucose
-•	Coffee w/ Splenda &amp;amp; 2% Lactose free Milk = 17+ point rise in glucose
+•	Coffee w/ Splenda & 2% Lactose free Milk = 17+ point rise in glucose

 So for me the caffeine in a cup of coffee does not effect blood glucose BUT the additives sure as heck do!

 How do you reduce the rise in blood glucose w/ these additives (besides the obvious)? ....add FIBER.

-So ingesting 2 grams of Psyllium Husk powder just prior to drinking Coffee w/ Splenda &amp;amp; Coffee Mate creamer resulted in only a 4 point rise in blood glucose.
+So ingesting 2 grams of Psyllium Husk powder just prior to drinking Coffee w/ Splenda & Coffee Mate creamer resulted in only a 4 point rise in blood glucose.
 WOW!

 So how does Growth Hormone fit in to all of this?